Ashley D. Sweet

 Pronouns: She, Her, Hers

-I am a feminist activist, psychotherapist and clinical researcher practicing in Richmond, Virginia and St. Petersburg, Florida.
+I am a feminist activist, psychotherapist and clinical researcher practicing in Virginia and Florida.

 As a trauma-informed therapist, I specialize in sexual assault recovery, and help clients move from victim to survivor through safety, story telling, and reconnecting with the world.